web3-authn/tatchi/passkey-sdk/src/core/WebAuthnManager/WebAuthnFallbacks/README.md

 # WebAuthnFallbacks - Safari WebAuthn and WASM Worker Compatibility Layer

-This directory contains utilities and fallback mechanisms to handle Safari-specific limitations with WebAuthn in cross-origin iframe contexts and WASM worker interactions.
+This directory contains fallback mechanisms to handle Safari-specific limitations with WebAuthn in cross-origin iframe contexts and WASM worker interactions.

 ## Overview